Tax season among members of the military is much like tax season among civilians: stressful.

 The rules and conditions that determine what is taxable income for members of the armed forces are endless and often confusing.
 No general rule applies other than to say combat pay can’t be taxed, but just about any other kind of pay can.

-The following items are counted under gross income and must be reported as such on a taxpayer’s 1040, 1040A or 1040EZ tax form:
+The following items are counted under gross income and must be reported as such on a taxpayer’s federal income tax return:

 - Basic pay